Achievable logoAchievable logo

 Dynamics

-The options markets can be volatile, but securities regulators want to ensure these markets are as fair and orderly as possible.
-This chapter will cover various market dynamics and the rules created to minimize their adverse impacts on investors.
+The options markets can be volatile, so securities regulators focus on keeping these markets as fair and orderly as possible.
+This chapter explains key market dynamics and the rules designed to reduce their negative impact on investors.

 Fast markets